 Well, I kinda agree with that.

 Ukuleles had recently found popularity with the masses and considered to be the best instrument for a child to really get started.
+Here are some good ukulele chords for beginners you may want to check out.

 Though it may not be the same as with an acoustic guitar, it does however allows room for creativity and experimentation.